natviv-zz/Maximum-Weight-Matching/README.md

 Maximum-Weight-Matching
 =======================

-Using Maximal Weight Maximum Cardinality Matching for the single price sealed bid auction problem
+Source code for a variety of approaches for pricing items and resolution of an arbitray unit-demand auction.
+The algorithms explored include brute-force, Maximum Cardianlity Matching and Maximum Weight Maximum Cardinality Matching